Libertadores-winning coaches set to feature in the 2026 edition

-- Dorival Júnior, Abel Ferreira, and Paulo Autuori are the only managers who have already lifted the trophy as head coaches.
+• Abel Ferreira, Arthur Jorge, and Fernando Diniz are the only managers who have already lifted the trophy as head coaches.

-The group stage of the CONMEBOL Libertadores will feature 32 teams, but only three of them will be led by coaches who know what it takes to win the tournament from the bench.
-Corinthians (BRA), Palmeiras (BRA), and Sporting Cristal (PER) have chosen to pursue the path to Eternal Glory guided by experience.
+The group stage of the CONMEBOL Libertadores will feature 32 teams, but only two of them will be led by coaches who know what it takes to win the tournament from the bench.
+Corinthians (BRA), Palmeiras (BRA), and Cruzeiro (BRA) have chosen to pursue the path to Eternal Glory guided by experience.

 Abel Ferreira – Palmeiras